StefanoLambiase/CADOCS_II/README.md

     docker pull benedettoscala/guido-frontend
 3. **Configure and start backend container backend via Docker Desktop**:
 	- Open Docker Desktop.
-	- Go in section **Images**.
+	- Go to section **Images**.
-	- find the image **benedettoscala/guido-backend** and click on Play button.
+	- find the image **benedettoscala/guido-backend** and click on the Play button.
 	- In **additional options**, add PAT in Env Variables and put the value of the PAT that you generated before.
 	- Set **5005** as port number.
 4. **Configure and start backend container backend via Docker Desktop**:
-	- In Docker Desktop, Go in section **Images**.
+	- In Docker Desktop, Go to section **Images**.
 	- find the image **benedettoscala/guido-frontend** and click on Play button.
 	- Set **3000** as port number.
-5. Start you brand new containers and **open localhost:3000 in your browser**
+5. Start your brand new containers and **open localhost:3000 in your browser**

 ### Local Docker Build
 1. Clone our Repository
-2. Go in folder "docker" and add your PAT in dockerfile
+2. Go to folder "docker" and add your PAT in dockerfile
 3. Run the following commands:
  ```bash
 	docker-compose build